NiFi Autojoining

 ipa automember-add-condition --type=hostgroup nifi --inclusive-regex='nifi-\d+' --key=fqdn

-This means any hosts we build that start with the name nifi- will automatically be members of the nifi hostgroup.
+This means any hosts we build that start with the name nifi-

 Login Setup

-Set up login-identity-providers.xml for your IPA config, using the usual settings.
-Specifically:
+for your IPA config, using the usual

 <property name="Url">ldaps://ipa.dev.shearn89.com:636</property>